Input files¶

 Own ship file¶

-The own ship file specify the own ship which is the ship to be controlled by the control system under test.
+The own ship file specifies the own ship, which is the ship to be controlled by the control system under test.
 The file is written in JSON format and located in the src/trafficgen/data/own_ship:

 {